ayselmsyv-lang/football-db-assignment/README.md

-Hey, there!
+Hello!
-It is my first GitHub repository.
-Here, i tried to make db system and illustrate the relations between tables
+This is my first GitHub repository.
+In this project, I designed a relational database schema for a football system, including teams, games, referees, fans, and merchandise.
+I implemented primary and foreign key constraints to establish relationships between the tables.